amruthak03/Project-699/README.md

    c.
 Random Forest classifier
    d.
 XGBoost classifier
    e.
 Lasso Regression
-3. Developed 5 different classification models, which are J48 Decision Tree, Naive Bayes classifier, Logistic Regression, Support Vector MAchine (SVM), and Neural Network, for each chosen set of attributes.
+3. Developed 5 different classification models, which are J48 Decision Tree, Naive Bayes classifier, Logistic Regression, Support Vector Machine (SVM), and Neural Network, for each chosen set of attributes.
 10-fold cross-validation was used while training the classification models.
 4. Compared each of the 25 models built and trained based on their accuracies.
 Since we have a balanced dataset, accuracy was a good measure for the performance comparison of each model.
 The best combination of feature selection method and classification model was selected.
-The best performing classification model was then implemented on the original dataset without feature selection and the performances of the two models were compared.
+The best-performing classification model was then implemented on the original dataset without feature selection and the performances of the two models were compared.

 ### Result
 The best-performing model achieved an accuracy of 79% and an AUC of 0.8484 _(as shown in the graph below)_